 As pets, their diet should consist mainly of hay or grass pellets supplemented with fresh fruits and vegetables.
 They also need access to clean water at all times.

 Capybaras are large animals that require a lot of space to roam and play.
-They can weigh up to 140 pounds when fully grown and can grow up to four feet long.
+They can weigh up to 140 pounds when fully grown and grow up to four feet long.

 It’s also worth noting that capybaras have sharp teeth that can cause serious injury if they do bite.
-As such, it’s important to be cautious when interacting with them and to always supervise children around them.
+As such, it’s important to be cautious when interacting with them and always to supervise children around them.

 In Summary: The Pros and Cons of Keeping a Capybara as a Pet